faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 | **Faster time to market**              | Complex licensing exposure                      |
 | Reduced reliance on internal knowledge | Increased exposure to 3rd party security issues |
 |                                        | Complex governance                              |

+Clearly, we prefer faster time to market over all else.
+This has exposed us to undue and unacceptable risk - this can be mitigated via proper use of SBOM's.

 ## Governance of licensing & security exposure